ChristenWeston/camp-planner/README.md

 - _Run the command `$ npm run start` to launch on a browser._

-## Additional Setup/Installation Note for Windows Users
+## Additional Setup/Installation Note for Mac Users

-This environment was created on a Mac.
+This environment was created on a Windows machine.
 For it to work properly in your local environment make the following change:

-- _Update package.json, line 8 to: "start": "npm run build & webpack-dev-server --open --mode development"_
+- _Update package.json, line 8 to: "start": "npm run build, webpack-dev-server --open --mode development"_

 ## Known Bugs